Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 The interior of the Baptistery is characterized by mosaics that cover the entire dome and the vault of the tribune.
 At the center, there was originally the baptismal font, embellished with marble inlays depicting the signs of the Zodiac.

-From the source, looking up towards the dome, the images of Christian Baptism, the Giudizio Universale, Christ dominating the thirteenth-century mosaics follow one another: under his feet the resurrection of the dead takes place, on his right there are the souls of the just welcomed in, while on his left is hell.
+From the source, looking up towards the dome, the images of Christian Baptism, the Giudizio Universale, and Christ dominating the thirteenth-century mosaics follow one another: under his feet, the resurrection of the dead takes place, on his right, there are the souls of the just welcomed in, while on his left is hell.

 The dome of the Baptistery has eight segments and is covered with a mosaic on a golden background.